-Peter Wilson is the managing director of KIStaffing.com, a company that connects Australian businesses with talent in the Philippines.
+PETER WILSON is the managing director of KIStaffing, a company that connects Australian businesses with talent in the Philippines.
+The two countries are a natural match.
 Australia is in the same time zone as the Philippines, and the Philippines has a very large English-speaking population.
-Huge traffic jams are common which is a big incentive for Filipinos to find work they can do from home.
-And the low cost of living is an attractive cost savings for Australian businesses.
+Since huge traffic jams are common in the Philippines, there is a strong incentive for Filipinos to work from home.
+And the low cost of living in the Philippines is an attractive cost savings for Australian businesses.
 All of these factors make for a symbiotic working relationship.

-- On the business side, identify a champion that will develop a relationship with the offshore employee.
+- On the business side, identify a champion who will develop a relationship with the offshore employee.

 - Learning about each other’s culture can be rich and rewarding.

 Graphic design by Alfred Boland

 Lisette: Great, and we’re live.
 So, welcome everybody to another remote interview.
 My name is Lisette and I’m interviewing people and companies who are doing great things remotely and today on the line I have Peter Wilson from Brisbane, Australia.
 I hope I said Brisbane right.

 Peter: [unintelligible – 00:18].

 Lisette: So in America, it’s Brisbane but I know in Australia it’s Brisbane and, Peter, you’re the managing director at Kinetic Innovative Staffing and when I looked at the website, it said it helped business utilise the benefits of offshoring and outsourcing in the Philippines.
 So I’m assuming you’re connecting businesses in Australia to businesses or to workers in the Philippines.
 But before we get into all of that, let me start with the first question because we’ll get into all of that.
 What does your virtual office look like?
 What do you need to get your work done?